SarahHenze/QPuB/README.md

 ## Getting started

 The following instructions will help you to download QPuB and execute the same to estimate the conversion factors for your peptide products.
 QPuB is designed to be invoked using the command line arguments.
-One can execute QPuB from RStudio, but in that case one needs to disable the following code snippet in the **runQPuB.r** script
+One can execute QPuB from RStudio, but in that case one first needs to open the main Rscript **runQPuB.r** and then disable/commenting out the following code snippet in that scripts

 ```R
 args = commandArgs(trailingOnly=FALSE, asValue=TRUE)
 keys <- attachLocally(args)